-Everyone who works at the nation does it voluntarily (except the full-time counselours [kuratorerna], who receive equivalent CSN in salary) and are selected at the Landskap by voting.
+Everyone who works at the nation does it voluntarily (except the full-time curators [kuratorerna], who receive the equivalent CSN in salary) and are elected at the Landskap by voting.
 This means that it is the students themselves who decide who will govern the nation, and in which direction it should be governed.

 The counselors (Kuratorerna) are four students chosen by the Landskap to take a year’s leave from studies to work full time at the nation, more about them could be found here.

 They would not have so much to do if it were not for all involved students with both big and small contributions who helps this nation to survive.
 It is this commitment that ensures that we will continue to be for students by students.